Updated 16/09/2024

 Dogs often treat us to a variety of sounds, from barking to whining to even burping.
 But have you ever wondered ‘Why is my dog's stomach making noises’?
 Well, great question!
 Let’s digest some gut-churning facts about our four-legged friend's talkative tummies.
 Is it normal to hear your dog’s stomach making loud noises?
-Is there anything to be worried and when do you need to call your vet?
+Is there anything to be worried about and when do you need to call your vet?
 Well, let’s serve up some answers and dig in…

 Why is my dog's stomach making noises?: Normal, natural reasons